 Building on these findings, we propose \methodm{m}---a novel inference method for reasoning LLMs. \methodm{m} executes $k$ generations in parallel and terminates computation for all generations as soon as the first $m$ thinking processes are completed.
 The final answer is then selected via majority voting among those shortest chains, where ties are broken by taking the shortest answer among the tied candidates.
-A high-level, visual description of the proposed method, can be seen on \cref{fig:fig1}.
+See~\cref{fig:fig1} for visualization.

-We evaluate \methodm{m} using three leading reasoning LLMs, and compare it to majority voting \citep{wang2022self}---the most common aggregation method for evaluating reasoning LLMs on complex benchmarks~\citep{abdin2025phi}.
-We show that in low-compute regimes, \methodm{1}, i.e., taking the single shortest chain, outperforms majority voting, while significantly reducing the time and compute needed to generate the final answer.
+We evaluate \methodm{m} using six reasoning LLMs, and compare it to majority voting---the most common aggregation method for evaluating reasoning LLMs on complex benchmarks~\citep{wang2022self, abdin2025phi}.
+We show that in low-compute regimes, \methodm{1}, i.e., taking the \textit{single} shortest chain, outperforms majority voting, while significantly reducing the time and compute needed to generate the final answer.
 For example, using LN-Super-$49$B~\citep{nvidia}, \methodm{1} can reduce up to $40\%$ of the compute while giving the same performance as majority voting.
-Moreover, for high-compute regimes, \methodm{3}, which halts generation after three thinking chains are completed, consistently outperforms majority voting across all compute budgets, while running up to 33\% faster.
+Moreover, for high-compute regimes, \methodm{3}, which halts generation after three thinking chains are completed, consistently outperforms majority voting across all compute budgets, while running up to $33\%$ faster.